 2. Is it Agile?

-Is your ecommerce platform equipped to handle customer expectations and shift over time.
-Will your ecommerce platform allow you to make a paradigm shift and keep pace with change?
+Is your eCommerce platform equipped with Agile methodology?
+There are number of benefits to using an agile process.
+With Agile you can handle customer expectations and shift over time.
+Will your eCommerce platform allow you to make a paradigm shift and keep pace with change?

 3. Does it Support Multiple Sites?